EpochWon/OpenMW-PostProcessShaders/README.md

 **Point Glow**:
 A standalone version of the Point Glow effect from Zesterer's Clouds shader.
 All credits go to Zesterer, I just ripped it out and made it standalone. https://github.com/zesterer/openmw-volumetric-clouds

+**Rain Drops**:
+Applies raindrops to the 'camera lens' when its raining.